hunorg/L-System-Studio/README.md

 ## Symbols

-The following characters are used with specific geometric interpretations to define the L-system rules:
+the following characters are used with specific geometric interpretations to define the L-system rules:

 | Character | Meaning                                                     |
 |-----------|-------------------------------------------------------------|